nemo256/HackINI-2k22/README.md

 ## Format

 ```
-- Repo
+- HackINI-2k22
   - forensics
     - lies                 # extract information from an image
     - smurf                # analyze ICMP packets from capture file using wireshark
   - jail
     - jsandboxs            # escape regex pattern to exploit (call) a function
     - less                 # escape the less command
   - linux
     - diff                 # utilize the diff command to print file contents
     - nutshell1            # use echo to print a file from double read command (zsh)
     - nutshell2            # exploit the touch command to create a file with different BIRTH date
     - nutshell_supreme     # escape double read command (nutshell1) and regex pattern, then, sl command to return a success code using escape characters
     - remote               # inject commands through ssh
     - welcome              # search for file that modifies the welcome message
   - web
     - whois                # escape regex pattern to run a command on the server side
     - whois-fixed          # escape regex pattern to run a command on the server side
   - AUTHORS
   - LICENSE
   - banner.png